webplatform/docs/tutorials/video_basics/index.md

 ==2.
 Video Formats==

-Think of a <span style="color:green">video format</span> as a zip file that contains the encoded <span style="color:blue">video stream</span> and an <span class="audio_stream">audio stream</span>.
-The three formats you should care about for the web are webm, mp4 and ogv:
+Think of a <span style="color:green">video format</span> as a zip file that contains the encoded <span style="color:blue">video stream</span> and an <span style="color:red">audio stream</span>.
+The three formats you should care about for the web are mp4, ogv, and webm:

 * <span style="color:green">.mp4</span> = <span style="color:blue">H.264</span> + <span style="color:red">AAC</span>
 * <span style="color:green">.ogg/.ogv</span> = <span style="color:blue">Theora</span> + <span style="color:red">Vorbis</span>
 * <span style="color:green">.webm</span> = <span style="color:blue">VP8</span> + <span style="color:red">Vorbis</span>

 The speed of evolution of the video tag is really encouraging.
-Not long ago, hardly any browsers supported the video tag; now, most modern browsers support HTML5 video.
+Today, most modern browsers support HTML5 video.

 In [http://www.html5rocks.com/en/tutorials/video/basics/ this HTML5Rocks! article] you can see which of these formats your browser can render (you should feel lucky if you see all three of them!).